theScore Online Sportsbook Promo Codes & Review

-theScore started out and is still primarily a stats and news website for sports fans, and this experience both informs and limits the product.
-The lack of a desktop version of the betting platform and some restrictions to new users just looking to explore the app hold theScore back from being a truly great service.
+theScore started out and still is primarily a stats and news website for sports fans, and this experience both informs and limits the product.
+The lack of a desktop offering along with some restrictions to new users just looking to explore the app definitely hold theScore Bet back from being a truly great service.

-In which states is theScore online sportsbook available?
+In which states is theScore Bet online sportsbook available?

-theScore Bet is currently available in three states, with plans to grow to new regions already in the works.
+theScore Bet is currently available in four states, with plans to grow to new regions already in the works.
 Legal wagers can be placed right now in the following states:

 |State||Casino Partner||Launch Date|